alexherbo2/krabby/README.md

 > Krabby is a [WebExtension] for keyboard-based navigation, inspired by [Kakoune].
 >
 > The main differences with existing extensions are: multiple selections, keyboard layout agnostic, SOV ([subject–object–verb]) constructs and simple interaction with external programs.
+> It is also quite usable with the mouse.

 ## TL;DR